A Portrait of a Medical Generation

 The Family

-Siddhartha’s wife Sujata holds a BSc, MSc, and PhD in Biochemistry and runs Kolkata Pathological Centre.
-Their elder daughter Debjani completed her BS and MS in Electrical and Computer Engineering at Carnegie Mellon University and works as a Senior Software Engineer at Oracle in Boston; she is married to Dr. Wolfgang Richter, who holds a PhD in Computer Sciences from Carnegie Mellon and heads Infrastructure and Cyber-Security at SOROCO.
-Their younger daughter Indrani is an MBBS graduate from Kolkata.
-They have a granddaughter, Anuradha.
+Siddhartha’s wife, Sujata, holds BSc, MSc, and PhD degrees in Biochemistry and runs Kolkata Pathological Centre.
+Their elder daughter, Debjani, completed her BS and MS in Electrical and Computer Engineering at Carnegie Mellon University and works as a Senior Software Engineer at Oracle in Boston.
+She is married to Dr. Wolfgang Richter, who holds a PhD in Computer Science from Carnegie Mellon University and heads Infrastructure and Cybersecurity at SOROCO.

 The Needle, and What Came After